apollographql/apollo-client/.api-reports/api-report-core.api.md

 // Warning: (ae-forgotten-export) The symbol "Prettify" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "RemoveMaskedMarker" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "DataMasking" needs to be exported by the entry point index.d.ts
-// Warning: (ae-forgotten-export) The symbol "Unmask" needs to be exported by the entry point index.d.ts
 //
 // @internal (undocumented)
 type MaybeMasked<TData> = TData extends {